pingforhelp/BCA/Docs/bca Syllabus.md

 “Design a YouTube thumbnail for a video titled ‘Top 5 AI Tools for Students’.”
 -----------------
 > [!CAUTION]
 > This doc doesn't include Com.
 Skills because IT won't be on the Sem.1 (Dec.) exam.
 FOR resources/roadmaps please check- readme.md.
 Have a fun study sesh!
+Found any misstakes? make a PR request or email me at [tamimtasira@gmail.com](mailto:tamimtasira@gmail.com).